-This fluffy, delicious healthy raspberry french toast skillet with cocoa and pecans is full of flavour, crunch and fruity goodness.
+This fluffy, delicious healthy raspberry french toast skillet with cacao and pecans is full of flavour, crunch and fruity goodness.
 Great for everyday or special occasion breakfast/brunch.

-This healthy raspberry french toast skillet comes with crunchy maple pecans and nutritious cocoa.
+This healthy raspberry french toast skillet comes with crunchy maple pecans and nutritious cacao.
 Perfect for your Father’s Day brunch.
 Because dads love chocolate too!

 If you like French toast I am convinced you will love this recipe.
 There are so many advantages to making French toast in a skillet!
 First of all, rather than making individual portions, which can be time consuming, the amount of French toast mixture in the skillet will easily be enough for 2 very hungry or 3 moderately hungry mouths.

 Preparation takes minutes and the time needed for the bread to absorb the egg mixture depends on how soft/fresh your bread is (I used soft rolls and waited approximately 8 minutes).

 Best bread to use in raspberry french toast skillet

 It’s perfectly ok to use slightly stale bread in this recipe, although you might have to wait a bit longer for the mixture to get absorbed.
 Soft bread works best in this chocolate French toast recipe, which is why I used rolls.
 (Use white or whole wheat, or a combination of the two).

 How much sugar should I use